wix-incubator/mobile-crash-course/README.md

 ### [`Day 1:`Introduction to React Native](1-introduction-to-react-native.md)
 This is the first official day of the crash course.
-We will start with intresduction of the React Native framework and it's internals and later dive into differnt derivations of Flux design pattern.
+We will start with introduction of the React Native framework and it's internals and later dive into different derivations of Flux design pattern.